textpattern/textpattern.github.io/setup/installing-the-software.md

 * Password
 * Email address

-Underneath this area, you're asked to select the administration side theme you want to use, and the public theme you would like.
+Underneath this area, you're asked to select the administration theme you want to use, and the public theme you would like.
 If you have put any custom or community front-end themes in the /themes directory, they will appear here as options, but you can always [import and use new themes](/build/themes-creating-using-and-sharing) later from the Themes panel.
 Likewise, administration themes can be changed at any time via the Preferences panel after logging in.

 When ready, select the Next button to populate the database and get going.